Gamify-IT/docs/dev-manuals/test-plans/lecturer-interface-frontend/plans/u-lecturer-interface-04-edit-course-name.md

 ## Typical procedure

 1. Click the edit name button
-2. A input field shows up
+2. An input field shows up
 3. Change the course name to a new name in the input field
 4. Hit the submit button
 5. A feedback toast message appears which contains that course name was updated